Making Decisions in a World of Constant Change

 “How do we begin a technology project?”

 The snappy answer to this question is to start!
 Develop a technology working group – this is not just “your” project.
-It belongs to the organization and it’s important to involve staff, volunteers and constituents.
+It belongs to the organization and it’s important to involve staff, volunteers and supporters.

 By asking for input from the technology working group, all key stakeholders have a voice and are identified.
 We all know the saying “Two heads are better than one”, right?
 A well-composed group makes sure that all issues are brought to the table, different divisions are represented and the full group is in touch with each others’ needs.
 Involving persons from across the spectrum is key to buy-in and acceptance of the upcoming project as well.
 These early discussions should be consolidated into defined areas of need or opportunity which form the beginning of your technology plan.